sliverc/rbtree/README.rst

 Internal: not bound

-After insert new node is labeled red, and possibly destroys the red-black property.
+After insert the new node is labeled red, and possibly destroys the red-black property.
 The main loop moves up the tree, restoring the red-black property.

 tree
    The root node of the tree.
-Pointer to nil represents an empty tree.
+A pointer to nil represents an empty tree.

 node
    The start-node to fix.